 Reminder about Registration Fee Effective Fall 2013

-Attention Geology Majors and Geology Graduate Students: Please note the university undergraduate course fee of $447 per credit hour for this Fall 2013 for course loads over 16 credit hours.
-For graduate students, the fee is $475 per credit hour for course loads over 16 credit hours.
+Attention Geology Majors and Geology Graduate Students: Please note the university charges an undergraduate fee of $456 per credit hour for course loads over 16 credit hours.
+For graduate students, the fee is $485 per credit hour for course loads over 16 credit hours.
 This additional fee does not apply to students taking courses only at the Regional Campuses.
 Plan accordingly to take no more than 16 credit hours in the semester in order to avoid this additional fee.

 The following is the planned schedule of course offerings for the Department of Geology.
 Please note that some courses are offered in both the Fall and Spring, some courses are offered in the Fall or Spring only, and some are offered in alternating years.
 Special Topic (GEOL 4/ 5/ 60095 ST:) course descriptions are available at the bottom of the page.